-Canon Celebrates Young Champions Driving Global Sustainability At 2025 Global Good Awards
+Canon Celebrates Young Champions Driving Global Sustainability at 2025 Global Good Awards

-Canon Europe Middle East & Africa ( ), a world-leading imaging company, has announced the winners of the Canon Young Champion of the Year category at the 2025 Global Good Awards.
+(MENAFN- News.Africa-Wire) DUBAI, United Arab Emirates, October 23, 2025/ -- Canon Europe Middle East & Africa (, a world-leading imaging company, has announced the winners of the Canon Young Champion of the Year category at the 2025 Global Good Awards.

 The Canon Young Champion of the Year category is the only dedicated youth title at the Global Good Awards, an event that celebrates businesses, NGOs, charities and social enterprises globally for their pioneering work in purpose-driven sustainability and ethical leadership.
 The category recognises young leaders who are driving positive change across all areas of sustainability, inspiring action from others through their impactful examples.